Gexkill/sweng2/RASD/src/index.md

 * RESTFull and JSON for API communication over HTTP(S)
 * Javascript (with angularJs framework), CSS and HTM to create responsive site that communicate to server using REST API.
 These files are got via HTTP(S)
 * Modern browser with javascript and ajax support
-* Java and swing respectively for android and iOS apps, using original SDK
+* Java and swift respectively for android and iOS apps, using original SDK
 * Internet connection for communication of data
 * External rest APIs to send SMS